As an Amazon Associate I earn from qualifying purchases.

 There is an ulterior motive at work here, too, however.
-I know next to nothing about Indian food.
-And I want to learn.
+I have a lot to learn about Indian food, and making curries is a good way to start that journey.
 This is one of my first forays into the subcontinent’s cooking (the other being a Goan crab curry), and while I like curry just fine, it is still a cuisine foreign to me.

 As for this recipe, it’s fun — and since I used a store-bought curry paste, super easy.
 You can literally have this bad boy done in an hour.